What is Scrumban?

 Similar to a Scrum board, the most basic Kanban board includes 3 columns:

 - To do,

 - In progress, and

 💡 Plaky Pro Tip

-The guide below offers a much more detailed overview of Kanban for those searching to expand their knowledge and understanding of this popular approach to project management.
+The guide below offers a detailed overview of Kanban for those looking to expand their knowledge and understanding of this popular project management approach.

-To break away from its limited nature, Ladas suggests it’s possible to “incrementally enhance Scrum with more and more pull-like features until all that remains of the original process is vestigial scaffolding.”
+To break away from Scrum’s restrictive nature, Ladas suggests it’s possible to “incrementally enhance Scrum with more and more pull-like features until all that remains of the original process is vestigial scaffolding.”